-Thomas Zeitzoff is an assistant professor in the School of Public Affairs at American University.
-He received his Ph.D. in Politics from New York University in 2013, and was previously a postdoctoral fellow at Princeton University.
-His research examines why individuals participate in political violence, why groups fight, and the political and psychological effects of exposure to violence.
-As part of his research, he has conducted fieldwork and survey research in Israel, Mexico, Georgia, and Turkey.
-His work has appeared or is forthcoming in Electoral Studies, Conflict Management and Peace Science, Journal of Peace Research, Political Behavior, Journal of Conflict Resolution, and the American Political Science Review.
+Thomas Zeitzoff (NYU PhD, 2013) is an associate professor in the School of Public Affairs at American University.
+He was previously a postdoctoral fellow at Princeton University.
+His research focuses on political violence and political psychology.
+He is particularly interested in the effects of social media and exposure to violence on political attitudes, why individuals fight, and how leaders mobilize supporters for conflict or peace.
+He uses survey and experimental methods drawn from social psychology and behavioral economics, along with large-N analysis.
+As part of his research, he has conducted fieldwork and survey research in Israel, Mexico, Georgia, Ukraine, and Turkey.
+His work has appeared or is forthcoming in Electoral Studies, Conflict Management and Peace Science, British Journal of Political Science, Journal of Peace Research, Political Behavior, Political Psychology, Journal of Conflict Resolution, American Journal of Political Science, International Organization, and the American Political Science Review.
+You can find him on Twitter @zeitzoff.

 Posts by Thomas Zeitzoff